 So we have to make sure we’re getting enough omega 3 and this is the one thing that I recommend everybody takes as a supplement.
 The reason is that it is hard to get in our daily diet in enough quantity and it’s too important to miss out on.
 It’s not too expensive and I recommend a combination.
 You can use a pre-made blend like Udo’s Choice, which is super-high quality or just mix it up yourself.
 By that I don’t actually mean mix up a bottle, but just buy a few different types and take them in random orders.
 I like to mix and match flax, Krill, fish and coconut.
 Some days I have just one kind, other days all of them.
 I like to do that to keep it more natural for my body.

-You should also seek whole food sources of omega oils and my favourites are:
+You should also seek whole food sources of omega oils and saturated fats and my favourites are:

 - nuts and seeds, especailly almonds, flax, hemp, walnuts etc are all great